 This course is the fieldwork seminar required of all majors in Community Health.
 The course is designed as an experiential team project, in which the class works as a team with a community partner to undertake and complete a meaningful project related to community health that serves the partner’s needs.
 Substantial time working outside of class meetings is required.
 Fall.

 Prerequisites: CHC 100 or permission.
 Group: II.

 Senior Project in Community Health

 The capstone project of the Community Health major is a significant independent project designed to bring together the student’s learning and experiences.
 Projects address an important topic in community health.
 They may be completed with a community partner, or in response to a community need.
 The project will demonstrate the student’s mastery of the learning goals of the major, including the core skills of the community health profession – analysis, advocacy and assurance.
-Spring (beginning 2013).
+Spring.